Who We Are & What We Do

 Why We Do It

 In New Orleans (NOLA), our students experience trauma at a shockingly disproportionate rate compared the rest of the country.
 According to the Institute of Women and Ethnic Studies (IWES) “In That Number” Campaign (2015) which surveyed New Orleans youth ages 11-15, 54 percent of youth in New Orleans have lost someone close to them, to murder; 40 percent have seen someone shot, stabbed, or beaten; and 29 percent worry about not being loved.
 The Post Traumatic Stress Disorder rate among NOLA youth is four times the rate of the national average (IWES, 2015).
 As their educators, we cannot change the circumstances or violent communities that they live in, but we can give them tools so they can change how they handle them.
-Our job is to give them the tools to grow as impactful members of the community so we can all find empowerment through peace.
+Our job is to inspire them to use the tools they need to grow as impactful members of our community.

 Director of Development, Team Cheerleader